urbit/docs/docs/hoon/basic.md

 can think of a `gate` as a function, where the gate's `sample` is its argument.

-A `mold` is an idempotent function (i.e., gate) that takes any noun as its input (i.e., its domain is the set of all nouns).
+A `mold` is an idempotent function whose domain is the set of all nouns.
+(That is, it's an idempotent gate that takes any noun for its sample.)
 An idempotent function *f* is one such that, if *f(x)* terminates, *f(x) = f(f(x))*.
 The product range of a mold is the type defined by that mold.
 That is, each mold's type is the set of possible outputs of that mold.

 Essentially, molds are constructor functions.
 You can pass a mold any data you like, and the product is guaranteed be of the type defined by that mold.
-Molds are the perfect tool for validating untrusted foreign data: just call the relevant mold with that data.
+Molds are the perfect tool for validating untrusted foreign data.
+Just call the relevant mold with that data and check that the input equals the output.
+This is one reason why molds must be idempotent; if the untrusted data is of the correct type, passing it to the mold shouldn't change it.
 But this use case is unusual for beginners; otherwise you shouldn't call molds directly.

 More frequently, molds are used when we want to `cast`.
 We use a cast when we want the Hoon compiler's type-checker to test whether a Hoon expression is guaranteed to evaluate to a product of the desired type.
 If it isn't, then the compiler will halt with a `nest-fail` crash.
-Proper Hoon code will include a cast for each gate.
+Proper Hoon code will include a cast for the product type of each gate.

 The `^` family of runes is for casting.
 In particular, `^-` allows us to cast with a mold.
 For example, we can cast for an `atom` using the `@` mold as follows:

 ```
-^-(@ 17)
+^-  @
+17
 ```

 Evaluating the above in `dojo` should return 17, because 17 is of the type `atom`.
 On the other hand,

 ```
+^-  @
-^-(@ [17 18])
+[17 18]
 ```

 ...this should result in a `nest-fail`, because `[17 18]` is a cell,